Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Shazbah is perhaps the most often found drug in the city, though it is far from the least dangerous.
 It can be snorted or smoked, and gives the user a wide-eyed, twitching awareness which can heighten and intensify pleasure or excitement, but also fear and anxiety.
 It smells strangely acidic, and gives the user a similar odour.

-Drunk in small does, very-tea is a light hallucinogenic that stimulates the visual and olfactory cortexes, and as such provides the user with a pleasing intensification and augmentation of sight and smell, leading to minor hallucination.
-In larger does, the user appears blackout drunk.
+Drunk in small doses, very-tea is a light hallucinogenic that stimulates the visual and olfactory cortexes, and as such provides the user with a pleasing intensification and augmentation of sight and smell, leading to minor hallucination.
+In larger doses, the user appears blackout drunk.
 Often combined with shazbah for a more adrenaline-fueled experience.

 Dreamshit is a stranger substance.
 Coming in the form of brown, extremely sticky pellets, and smelling of very burnt sugar, when consumed, dreamshit gives the user an overwhelming mental experience.
-The feeling is like that of having intensely vivid, rapidly shifting dreams, but the user is unable to break from this all-encompassing 'sleep' for the duration of the drugs effects, which for a small dose can last around half an hour of sweating semi-consciousness.
-The 'dreams', however, are not of one's own perspective, and the effect is of briefly but deeply entering the lives of others, only to be spat out into another life, and another, and so on.
+The feeling is like that of having intensely vivid, rapidly shifting dreams, but the user is unable to break from this all-encompassing 'sleep' for the duration of the drug's effects, which for a small dose can last around half an hour of sweating semi-consciousness.
+The 'dreams', however, are not from one's own perspective, and the effect is of briefly but deeply entering the lives of others, only to be spat out into another life, and another, and so on.
 The artists and drug-mystics amongst dreamshit's devotees like to claim that the drug allows the user to directly commune with other minds, but this seems unlikely.
-Afterward, the drug gives the user the most extruciating hangover, but this fades in around an hour, perhaps partially explaining the drug's popularity despite its very high price.
+Afterwards, the drug gives the user the most excruciating hangover, but this fades in around an hour, perhaps partially explaining the drug's popularity despite its very high price.

 On the very much lighter end, quinner is a simple downer, sometimes found laced in sweet foods and used in relaxed social settings amongst friends.